 By studying "real world" scenarios, students can gain a realistic knowledge of current engineering innovation and impact on society.
+Students will engage in many practical engineering activities.

 Students undertake the study and develop engineering reports for either:

 - Two applications modules being Civil structures and Personal and Public Transport. - Two focus modules Aeronautical engineering and Telecommunications Engineering.